-Additional active power or reactive power control devices (e.g. AC and DC chopper, BESS, STATCOM, capacitor banks, shunt reactor), if applicable: they need to respect the same level of requirements as the main equipment.
+Additional reactive power control devices (e.g. AC and DC chopper, BESS, STATCOM, capacitor banks, shunt reactor), if applicable: they need to respect the same level of requirements as the main equipment.

 Surge arresters: they must be represented if they have an impact on the dynamic performance of the system especially during the Temporary Over-Voltages (TOVs).